RomanHrynchuk1/Read-and-Analyze-PDF-2/README.md

     return result
 ```

-**This is a skill that anyone can learn with dedication!
-Best regards.**
+**❤️ Cheer up!
+This is a skill that anyone can learn with dedication!
+Best regards. ❤️**